anitalakhadze/multiple-auth-api/README.md

     - Run the following command from the root directory of the project:

       `ng serve`
-    - Default port for the user-app-ui is 4200.
+    - Default port for the multiple-auth-ui is 4200.
 If you want to change the port, update the port in the angular.json file.
-On the following path: _projects -> user-management-app-ui -> architect -> serve_ add this:
+On the following path: _multiple-auth-ui -> architect -> serve_ add this:
         ```
         "options": {
             "port": [desired-port]